Aoi the Gallerist & Leila the Villainess: A Glamorous Contract for a Second Life

 Artist, editing: Mai Endo x Aya Momose

-New Cristal Palace
+New Crystal Palace

 2020, Collaboration with Aya Momose, and clay resin